This creamy potato salad recipe uses eggs, green onions, sour cream, and mayonnaise for a classic potato salad that is creamy, savory, and delicious!

 If you don’t want to make the potatoes too far in advance, you can also peel and dice the potatoes, then boil them.
 It’s extra step to peel them, but they will cool down a lot faster than the whole potatoes.
 I’ve made them both ways and have noticed very little difference in the end result.

-When you’re ready to assemble the potato salad, toss the cooled potatoes, celery, egg, and green onions with garlic powder, salt, and pepper, making sure it’s all evenly coated.
+When you’re ready to assemble, toss the cooled potatoes, celery, egg, and green onions with garlic powder, salt, and pepper, making sure it’s all evenly coated.
 Then, you mix it up with the mayo and sour cream.
 At this point, you can test to see if it needs any additional spices, or more mayo/sour cream.
 But, that’s it!
 It’s super simple and you can adjust it to your liking.

 Storing Potato Salad